The 6 Top-Rated Vacuums Reviewed for Best Value in Homes With Pets

 Buyer beware, Miele's economy versions do not match-up to S8 series.
 If you are going for a Miele, you will have to spend close to $1000.00 to get the quality on which the brand name was built.

 - The best maneuverability of any vacuum we tested.
-The telescoping arm and rotating head allows it extend to the center of a California king size bed to get those dust bunnies that have been hiding under there from your old vacuum all these years.
+The telescoping arm and rotating head allows it to extend to the center of a California king size bed to get those dust bunnies that have been hiding under there from your old vacuum all these years.

 - Canister rolls easily on all surfaces.